simulations-plus/utilscognigen/README.md

 ## Creating R Files

 - Create, update, and open R files with QMS approved headers with `Redit()` and `Rcopy()`.
-- Information can be retrieved existing headers using the `get_header_*` family of functions.
+- Information can be retrieved from existing headers using the `get_header_*` family of functions.

 ## Executing R Files